Did you know the number of children sexually assaulted each year in Australia is conservatively estimated at 60,000.

 Would you like help teaching your children about personal safety?
 Why not buy Bravehearts’ personal safety pack for parents?
 This essential resource is only $34.95 and contains materials to assist parents how to talk to their children about keeping safe.

 If you haven’t already, follow Bravehearts on Facebook, Twitter and Instagram, which will keep you informed about current issues related to child protection.
 Share posts and helpful information with your friends and family about keeping their own kids safe and play your part in creating a child-safe community.

 How would you respond if a child in your care disclosed a sexual assault?
 Would you know what to say?
 Would you know what to do?

 Take our short online training course Supporting Hands and learn the answers to these questions.
 This course is for anyone in the community who has children in their care, whether you are a parent, teacher, coach, or simply a concerned member of the public.
-You will learn about the prevalence of child sexual assault in Australia; the indicators of child sexual assault; how perpetrators create opportunities to offend; and what steps to take to minimise risk to the children in your care and how to appropriately respond if a child discloses to you.
+You will learn about the prevalence of child sexual assault and exploitation in Australia; the indicators of child sexual assault and exploitation; how perpetrators create opportunities to offend; and what steps to take to minimise risk to the children in your care and how to appropriately respond if a child discloses to you.

 We also offer online professional development courses for professionals in the childcare and education sectors and other professionals working with children.

 ARE YOU AN ADULT SURVIVOR?
 REPORTING MAY PROTECT OTHERS